RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 + [John Papa]
 + [Stephen Walter]

-In order to address the positioning of the navbar we remove the `navbar-fixed-top`class in `views/shell.html`.
+In order to address the positioning of the navbar remove the `navbar-fixed-top` class in `views/shell.html`.

 ![Creating an App module](/img/2013-02-21--Shell.html.jpg)